APC chieftain says PDP will sack Buhari in 2019

 Kwankwaso, a former Kano state Governor, said this in an interview with Dele Momodu, the publisher of Ovation Magazine.

-Premium Times reports that the APC chieftain said that the PDP is the only strong opposition party that can defeat Buhari.
+Premium Times reports that the APC chieftain said PDP is the only strong opposition party that can defeat Buhari.

 The report also stated that Kwankwaso has consistently claimed that he helped the President win votes in Kano state.